 When the new financial year is underway, you should start thinking about getting the financial information for the previous year ready for your accountant to use for preparing your financial returns.

-If you haven't already done so, invite your accountant to log into your Cash Manager Focus farm business.
+If you haven't already done so, invite your accountant to log into your Farm Focus farm business.

 They can then access reports such as the Accountants Annual report to determine what information they need from you.

-Your accountant will supply you with an end of year questionnaire to complete and some of the questions can be easily answered if the information in your Cash Manager Focus farm business is correct.
+Your accountant will supply you with an end of year questionnaire to complete and some of the questions can be easily answered if the information in your Farm Focus farm business is correct.

 Things you can check